What does life insurance cover me for?

 I’m having trouble meeting the timeframes for providing documents or getting to medical appointments – what can I do?

-It’s important that you let us know if you’re having difficulty gathering the documents or having the medical appointments we’ve asked for within the timeframes of your application or claim.
-Your TAL representative will contact you regularly if we’ve asked for additional information.
-Make sure to keep them updated on your efforts as we may inadvertently close an application or claim if we believe you’ve withdrawn it.
+It’s important that you let us know if you’re having difficulty meeting your obligations to provide us with the documents we have requested or attending the medical appointments in the time frames we set.
+Your TAL representative will contact you regularly if we've asked for additional information.
+Make sure to keep them updated on your efforts as we may close an application or claim if there is no action on it.

-If the application or claim timeframes present specific challenges, your Customer Service Representative or Case Manager will work with you to agree a reasonable timeline and help you gather the information required.
+If the application or claim time frames present specific challenges, your Case Manager will work with you to agree a reasonable timeline and help you gather the information required.

 Investments and Super